Brad-Hammond/Happy-Hounds/README.md

 ## Wireframes

 The images below are of the wireframes I made to mock up how I wanted my website to look.
-I did 2 lots of mockups, one for desktop and one for mobile.
+I did 2 lots of mock ups, one for desktop and one for mobile.
 To complete my mockups I used [WireFrame.cc](https://wireframe.cc/pro/).

 ### Mobile

 #### Homepage

-This is my homepage mock-up on mobile, this stayed true to the final product with a few styling changes.<br>
+This is my homepage mock up on mobile, this stayed true to the final product with a few styling changes.<br>

 ![Mobile Homepage](assets/readmeimages/Home-Mobile.jpg)

 #### Gallery

-This is my gallery page mock-up on mobile, this stayed true to the final product.<br>
+This is my gallery page mock up on mobile, this stayed true to the final product.<br>

 ![Mobile Gallery Page](assets/readmeimages/Gallery-Mobile.jpg)

 #### Contact

-This is my contact page mock-up on mobile, this was a good reference but I opted for an animated background and a more circular border on the form section.<br>
+This is my contact page mock up on mobile, this was a good reference but I opted for an animated background and a more circular border on the form section.<br>

 ![Mobile Contact Page](assets/readmeimages/Contact-Mobile.jpg)